-The origins of St Andrew’s connection to Scotland is speculated, especially since he never stepped foot in the country!
-Some say he appeared to King Angus of Scotland in a dream, but no matter what it’s a good excuse to celebrate.
+We know Andrew as the patron saint of Scotland, but did you know he’s also the patron saint of more countries including Romania, Barbados, Greece, Russia, Ukraine and Poland?
+Busy man!
+The origins of St Andrew’s connection to Scotland is speculated, especially since he never stepped foot in the country.
+Some say he appeared to King Angus of Scotland in a dream, but no matter what, St Andrew’s Day is always a good excuse to celebrate.